papadanku/ShaderCell/README.md

 2. Choose the GPT4All AI model you want to use.
 3. Click the `Clone` button to make a copy of the model's settings that you can change.
 4. In the `System Message` box, copy and paste the entire content of the `Source/Instructions.md` file.
 This will teach your local GPT4All model to act like the GeminiFX expert, just like the online version.

-## How GeminiFX Uses Its Knowledge and "RAG"

-The GeminiFX project aims to be a specialised AI assistant for creating ReShadeFX shaders.
-It does this by using a special collection of information (its "knowledge base") and a technique called Retrieval Augmented Generation (RAG).

-### What `Source/Instructions.md` Does

-The `Source/Instructions.md` file is like the AI's main rulebook.
-It tells the AI:

-- **Who it is (Persona)**: It makes the AI act like a "ReShadeFX shader author."
-This means it will always be precise, use correct code, and explain things technically.
-- **What to do (Task)**: It lists the AI's main jobs, such as writing shader code, fixing your code, explaining shader concepts, showing off ReShadeFX features, and turning your ideas into working shader logic.
-- **What to know (Context)**: Most importantly, it points the AI to the files in the `Source/Knowledge` folder and tells it that *only* the information in those files is true and correct.
-This is a key part of how RAG works.

-### What the `Source/Knowledge` Folder Contains

-This folder holds all the specific documents and examples that make up the AI's expertise in ReShadeFX.
-These include:

-- **`REFERENCE.md`**: This is the main guide for the ReShadeFX language.
-It explains its unique code rules, special commands (macros), how to use textures and samplers, variables, and built-in functions.
-- **`windows-win32-direct3dhlsl.pdf`**: This PDF teaches the basics of High-Level Shading Language (HLSL), which ReShadeFX is built upon.
-It covers general code structure and how different parts of a shader work.
-- **`ReShade.fxh`**: This is an important file with helpful functions and settings, especially for accessing and configuring the "depth buffer" (which helps shaders understand how far away objects are).
-- **`Examples.txt`**: This file contains real, complete examples of ReShadeFX shaders.
-These examples show you how to create different visual effects and follow good coding practices.

-### What is Retrieval Augmented Generation (RAG)?

-Imagine an AI that knows a lot, but sometimes makes things up or gives old information.
-RAG helps fix this.
-It's a method where an AI first **looks up** information from a trusted source (like a library) and then uses that information to **create** its answer.
-This makes the AI's responses much more accurate, less likely to invent facts, and very specific to the topic.

-### How GeminiFX Uses RAG for Shader Help

-GeminiFX uses RAG by telling the AI (through `Source/Instructions.md`) to treat the files in the `Source/Knowledge` folder as a primary source of information.
-When you ask the AI a question or for help with a shader:

-1. **It Looks Up (Retrieves)**: The AI searches through `REFERENCE.md`, `windows-win32-direct3dhlsl.pdf`, `ReShade.fxh`, and `Examples.txt` to find the most relevant information for your request.
-2. **It Creates an Answer (Augments)**: Then, it uses this found information to build its response.
-This ensures that any shader code it generates, explanations it gives, or debugging advice it offers is correct, follows the rules of ReShadeFX, and is based on solid facts.

-This RAG approach makes GeminiFX a highly specialized and dependable expert for ReShadeFX shader development, always relying on verified documents instead of just general knowledge.